Skip to content

 What are bed bugs?

 Bed bugs are small, flat insects that feed on blood.
-They are active mainly during the night, targeting humans and animals who are asleep or inactive.
+They are most active at night and may bite people or animals while they are sleeping or resting.

-Below are resources that provide information about bed bugs, including identification, prevention, and control.
+The resources below provide information about bed bug identification, prevention, travel tips, and control.